– Standard EPP Domain Lifecycle –

 Upon payment, your application is submitted to the appropriate registry and secured by easyDNS.
 You can check easyWHOIS to confirm the registration.
 Be mindful that it can take a few hours for the Whois database to reload and reflect the new registration.

-Day 5 – Secured registration now in place for the year
+Day 5 – Secured registration is now in place for the year

 Day 60 – The Domain Transfer Lock is Removed